Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Conclusion

 Computer-aided molecular design in both materials science and the life sciences is key to our attaining a sustainable future through the accurate prediction of chemical reactions, such as the catalytic reaction of organometallic compounds in advanced materials innovation, enzymatic reactions in the life sciences, and the electrochemical reactions implemented in next-generation batteries.
 In a previous work by some authors of the present paper~\cite{Verma:2020}, it is shown that a quantum simulation of a typical, industrially relevant organometallic compound would require over 2000 qubits.
-Leveraging the pipeline presented herein and selecting the appropriate PD technique could result in the reduction of qubit requirements significantly.
+Selecting the appropriate PD technique could result in the reduction of qubit requirements significantly.
 A reduction by a factor of five for industrially relevant systems is shown in another work~\cite{Yamazaki:2018}.
 This sort of reduction could place these simulations within the reach of near-future NISQ devices that have hundreds of qubits.
-The precise reduction in the amount of required resources can be both algorithm dependent and application dependent, but our current work shows a potential for resource reduction by up to a factor of 10, while preserving the accuracy of simulations.
-Our pipeline has the capacity to leverage the capabilities of quantum hardware, paving the road toward a molecular design platform enabled by a quantum computer.
+The precise reduction in the amount of required resources can be both algorithm dependent and application dependent.
+For example, if we were to use the DMET algorithm as the PD technique, and if our target system were not symmetric, we would need to run quantum simulations for each fragment that the DMET algorithm would create.
+If we were to use a larger fragment size for greater accuracy, the quantum resource required to simulate the fragment would also become greater, but would always remain smaller than or equal in size to the case where the entire system were simulated without using any PD.